Search Free Denver Public Records & Vital Information

 If you prefer to email the form, you can do so by emailing [email protected].

-How To Determine if Someone Has an Arrest Warrant in Denver County Colorado
+How To Find Out if Someone Has an Arrest Warrant in Denver County Colorado

 To perform a warrant search, visit the warrant search page on the Denver County Court website.5 Aside from the link provided, you can find the page by visiting the main Denver County Court website, navigating to the search portal, and clicking on the warrant search.